 - Bake for about 20-25 minutes, until dry/crisp.
 Allow to cool, and finely crumble.

 For the Salad:

 - Preheat grill to 400 degrees F if using grill for corn.
 You can also use an oven!
 If boiling, place corn in a large pot with enough water to cover all of the cobs.

 - For the grill or oven, with husks on, place on the top rack for 15 minutes, turning every 5 minutes (oven you can just let them be).
 If cooking on stove, place de-husked corn into the pot and let boil in water for 15 minutes.
 Remove and let cool until corn is able to be handled, husks can be removed and kernels can be shaved off.

 - Thoroughly remove corn from cobs and place into a bowl.
 You can (carefully!) use a knife, but I love this little tool from Pampered Chef.
 Add shallot, jalapeño and garlic… mix thoroughly.

 - In a separate bowl, mix the mayo, lime juice, cumin, salt, paprika, chili powder and cayenne together.
 Adjust spices to taste.
 If you find that it’s too spicy, you can add more mayo, a half tsp at a time.

 - Stir sauce into corn mixture, coating evenly.

-- Garnish with cotija!
+- Garnish with cotija and cilantro!